wearenolte/Base-WP-Theme/README.md

 1. Clone or download the repository
 2. Change the name of the theme `<your_theme>` in the folder `wp-content/themes/<your_theme>/`
 3. Change the information of the theme in `wp-content/themes/<your_theme>/style.css`
+4. Install composer globally (see next point)
+5. Run `composer install` inside your theme directory
-4. Install the theme in your WP and activate it
+6. Install the theme in your WP and activate it
-5. Happy coding! :)
+7. Happy coding! :)

-## Structure

 ## Composer
-In order to follow our standards, you will be able to install Composer globally.
+In order to follow our standards, you need to install Composer globally.

+Composer is a PHP package manager, just like npm for node modules.
+In fact, it works practically the same.

 ## Git Ignore
 Tip: Update .gitignore with the folders we don't need in the repo (for example, `/vendor/`, or `/node_modules/`)